InVivo Therapeutics (NASDAQ:NVIV) Earns Sell Rating from Analysts at StockNews.com

-StockNews.com initiated coverage on shares of InVivo Therapeutics (NASDAQ:NVIV – Free Report) in a research note published on Thursday morning.
-The brokerage issued a sell rating on the biotechnology company’s stock.
+Research analysts at StockNews.com started coverage on shares of InVivo Therapeutics (NASDAQ:NVIV – Get Free Report) in a research report issued to clients and investors on Friday.
+The brokerage set a “sell” rating on the biotechnology company’s stock.

 InVivo Therapeutics Price Performance

-Several institutional investors and hedge funds have recently bought and sold shares of the stock.
-Armistice Capital LLC acquired a new position in InVivo Therapeutics during the fourth quarter worth approximately $522,000.
-Two Sigma Advisers LP purchased a new stake in InVivo Therapeutics during the third quarter worth approximately $45,000.
-Two Sigma Investments LP purchased a new stake in InVivo Therapeutics during the third quarter worth approximately $49,000.
-Vanguard Group Inc. purchased a new position in shares of InVivo Therapeutics in the third quarter valued at $73,000.
-Finally, Citadel Advisors LLC boosted its stake in shares of InVivo Therapeutics by 182.9% in the third quarter.
-Citadel Advisors LLC now owns 42,794 shares of the biotechnology company’s stock valued at $184,000 after purchasing an additional 27,667 shares during the period.
+A number of institutional investors and hedge funds have recently bought and sold shares of NVIV.
+Renaissance Technologies LLC increased its stake in InVivo Therapeutics by 152.5% in the first quarter.
+Renaissance Technologies LLC now owns 79,300 shares of the biotechnology company’s stock valued at $27,000 after acquiring an additional 47,900 shares during the period.
+Two Sigma Advisers LP bought a new stake in InVivo Therapeutics in the third quarter valued at about $45,000.
+Two Sigma Investments LP bought a new stake in InVivo Therapeutics in the third quarter valued at about $49,000.
+Vanguard Group Inc. bought a new stake in InVivo Therapeutics in the third quarter valued at about $73,000.
+Finally, Citadel Advisors LLC increased its stake in InVivo Therapeutics by 182.9% in the third quarter.
+Citadel Advisors LLC now owns 42,794 shares of the biotechnology company’s stock valued at $184,000 after acquiring an additional 27,667 shares during the period.
 Institutional investors and hedge funds own 13.78% of the company’s stock.

 InVivo Therapeutics Company Profile